Mawldor/WoR-content/GB-2.md

 # Gearing

+⚠️**This may not be correct.
+I will do some additional testing this week regarding this** ⚠️

 Besides a select few champions (like Silas) **You NEED to get as much ATK as possible on your champions**.
 The boss has high defense, you will do little to no damage if you do not properly gear your team.

 Stat priority should be roughly as follows for damage dealers